bldl/emplace-spidermonkey/README.md

   ./mach run
   ```

-  Your terminal should now enter the JS Read-Eval-Print-Loop mode.
+  Your terminal should now enter the JavaScript™ Read-Eval-Print-Loop mode.
-  The functionality is similar to a browsers console and arbitrary JS code can be executed.
+  The functionality is similar to a browsers console and arbitrary JavaScript™ code can be executed.

   ```sh
   js>